kmgowda/SBK/driver-file/README.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->
-# File System Benchmarking with SBK using File stream and Buffered write/Read APIs
+# File System Benchmarking with SBK using File channel write/Read APIs
-The File system stream driver for SBK supports single Writer , single reader and multiple readers performance benchmarking.
+The File system driver for SBK supports single Writer , single reader and multiple readers performance benchmarking.
 SBK does not support the End to End latency for file system stream benchmarking.

 ## File write Benchmarking with SBK and FIO